dmschauer/AWS-CDK-twitter-bot-thirukkuralpoem/README.md

 # Configuration

-Critically you will need to get Twitter API credentials before you deploy the stack in case you want to actually tweet something.
-There are lots of tutorials on obtaining them out there (https://developer.twitter.com/en).
+Critically you will need to get Twitter API credentials before you deploy the stack in case you want to actually tweet something (see https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api).
+There are also lots of tutorials on obtaining them out there.
 After you got the credentials, follow the instructions in ```./settings/twitter_settings_template.py```.
-Here you will need to set all environment variables listed.
+Here you will need to set all environment variables still showing placeholders.

 # Cost
 As of the time of this writing, the resources used here are all within the Always Free tier of AWS and far from exceeding it.
 (Of course you need to keep in mind if you have other resources running that might exceed the free tier in combination with this project)